 Once receiving the $t$th noisy decision $\mfy_{t}$, the ideal way to update $\theta_{t+1}$ is by solving the following optimization problem using the ideal \ref{loss function}:

 where $\eta_{t}$ is the learning rate in each round, and $l(\mfy_{t},\theta)$ is defined in \ref{loss function}.

-As explained in previous section, $ l(\mfy_{t},\theta) $ might not be computable due to the non-existence of closed form of the efficient set $ X_{E}(\theta) $.
-Thus, we seek to approximate the update \eqref{update-theoretical} by the following:
+As explained in the previous section, $ l(\mfy_{t},\theta) $ might not be computable due to the non-existence of the closed form of the efficient set $ X_{E}(\theta) $.
+Thus, we seek to approximate the update \ref{update-theoretical} by:

 where $\eta_{t}$ is the learning rate in each round, and $l_{K}(\mfy_{t},\theta)$ is defined in \ref{surrogate loss function}.